Hadal101dev/CBuildSystem/README.md

 There is no incremental building built-in. you can define custom commands for each module or groups of modules, but it wont automatically check for you unless you code it yourself.

-Also you can bypass the cbs command if you want to just type ./build.exe <args>.
-Set it up to use cbs cuz i'm just that lazy.

 Current System Commands...
 "init" - creates build.c and build.h files at project directory.
 Files are copied from cbs.exe directory.
 "compile" - compiles the build.c into a build.h with the specified compiler. e.g. "cbs compile <compiler>"